jeffprat/BEapi/README.md

 Two examples are of executing Reveal:

-1.  java -cp BEapi.jar Reveal JohnDoeModel.be sample_data/runtime_0.txt
+1.  java -cp BioEncryption.jar Reveal JohnDoeModel.be sample_data/runtime_0.txt

 *JohnDoeModel.be* is the relative path model file that Hide generated (see section 5.5.1), and *sample_data/runtime_0.txt* is the (relative path) runtime feature-vector file – its format is discussed in section 5.3.

-2.  java -cp BEapi.jar Reveal /Users/jeffprat/Documents/JohnDoeModel.be
+2.  java -cp BioEncryption.jar Reveal /Users/jeffprat/Documents/JohnDoeModel.be
     /Users/jeffprat/Documents/sample_data/runtime_0.txt

 This example uses absolute file paths instead of relative file paths.